This article is based on guidance from the Information Commissioner's Office (ICO):

 If yes, you can still use consent but you need to be confident the child can understand the data protection implications.

 The UK GDPR doesn't define the age at which children can provide their own consent, but 12 and over is usually appropriate, although there is an exception for biometric data, as explained above.
-Consider asking for parental consent instead if you're unsure, and see our article on age thresholds for consent for more information.
+Consider asking for parental consent instead if you're unsure.

 As above, use 1 of our template forms below, or the checklist if creating your own consent form.